Contact Us Contact Us Request Information Request Information

 The deity of the shrine is the God of Water, who has been worshipped in this area since ancient times.
 The purity of the water that flows along the banks of the shrine is soothing and heartwarming to all.

-Surrounded by seasonal flowers, trees, and nature, the shrine is a place to make vows with the seasons of cherry blossoms, peonies, wisteria, hydrangea, and autumn leaves.
+The shrine is surrounded by seasonal flowers, trees, and nature, and visitors can make vows in the season of cherry blossoms, peonies, wisteria, hydrangea, and autumn leaves.

 Name: Kanahebisuijinja Shrine